Order For This Paper, Essay Help or Similar Assignment Writing Service

 Costs

 Reducing healthcare costs is a significant challenge faced by healthcare systems worldwide.
 EBP can contribute to cost reduction by promoting the use of interventions and practices that have been proven to be cost-effective.
 By utilizing evidence-based guidelines and protocols, healthcare providers can avoid unnecessary tests, treatments, and procedures that may be costly but offer little or no benefit to patients.
-EBP can also guide the implementation of interventions that have been shown to reduce healthcare utilization and costs, such as care coordination programs or telehealth services (Sikka et al., 2015).
-By incorporating cost-effectiveness considerations into clinical decision-making, EBP can help healthcare systems achieve the goal of reducing costs while maintaining high-quality care.
+For example, the Choosing Wisely campaign, which is grounded in EBP, encourages healthcare providers to avoid overuse of low-value services, such as routine imaging for uncomplicated low back pain or preoperative testing for low-risk surgeries (Kim et al., 2016).
+This approach not only reduces costs but also minimizes the risk of harm to patients.

 Work Life of Healthcare Providers